hth313/OS4/doc/partialKeys.rst

 There are two main classes of prompting functions, those that take alpha arguments and those that take numeric arguments.
-HP utilized alpha input for XROM functions, but they are not programmable.
-Numeric input with XROMs was not used by HP, but it is  also possible.
+HP utilized alpha input for XROM functions but they are not programmable.
+Numeric input with XROMs was not used by HP, but is also possible.
-Unfortunately, there are some bugs in the code related to this, which will be discussed further down.
+Unfortunately, there are some bugs in the code related to this, which will be discussed below.

 ``PRP`` (print program) in the printer is an example of an XROM that